App Annie: Mobile games could grow 20% to $120 billion in 2021

 Mobile game spending could grow 20% to $120 billion in 2021, according to a report by mobile data and analytics provider App Annie.
-App Annie also said that overall mobile app spending hit $143 billion in 2020.
+The firm also said overall mobile app spending hit $143 billion in 2020.

-The San Francisco company’s State of Mobile 2021 report said that the pandemic accelerated mobile adoption as consumers used their mobile devices to connect, work, learn, play and escape despite COVID-19 restricting their way of life.
+The San Francisco company’s State of Mobile 2021 report showed that the pandemic accelerated mobile adoption as consumers used their mobile devices to connect, work, learn, play and escape despite COVID-19 restricting their way of life.

-“Mobile adoption has really advanced two to three years during 2020, and a lot of it is a result of the pandemic,” said Amir Ghodrati, director of market insights, in an interview with GamesBeat.
+“Mobile adoption has really advanced two to three years during 2020, and a lot of it is a result of the pandemic,” market insights director Amir Ghodrati said in an interview with GamesBeat.

 Mobile wins

-The top markets driving this spending included China, United States, Japan, South Korea, and the United Kingdom.
-In 2020 ad spending grew to $240 billion, up by 26% from 2019.
+The top markets driving this spending included China, the United States, Japan, South Korea, and the United Kingdom.
+In 2020, ad spending grew to $240 billion, up 26% from 2019.

-And funding remained strong: $73 billion was invested in mobile companies which doubled compared to the previous five years, according to Crunchbase.
+And funding remained strong: Investors poured $73 billion into mobile companies, an amount that doubled compared to the previous five years, according to Crunchbase.

-Time spent on mobile surged to an average of 4.2 hours per day on Android, which amounted to 3.5 trillion hours, up by 20% and 25% respectively from 2019.
+Time spent on mobile surged to an average of 4.2 hours per day on Android, which amounted to 3.5 trillion hours, up 20% and 25%, respectively, from 2019.
 That mobile time spent surpassed the average 3.7 hours of live TV watched per day, Ghodrati said.

-It’s not just the young spending all their time on mobile.
+It’s not just young people spending all their time on mobile.
 The time spent in apps crossed generations.
-In the U.S., Gen Z, Millennials and Gen X/ Baby Boomers spent 16%, 18% and 30% more time per user in 2020 compared to a year earlier in their most-used apps.
+In the U.S., Gen Z, millennials, and Gen X/Baby Boomers spent 16%, 18%, and 30% more time per user in their most-used apps in 2020 compared to a year earlier.

 The power of gaming

-“We’re expecting mobile gaming to surpass $120 billion in consumer spending 2021, and that’s still on track,” Ghodrati said.
+“We’re expecting mobile gaming to surpass $120 billion in consumer spending in 2021, and that’s still on track,” Ghodrati said.
 “It’s still bigger than all these other forms of gaming combined, including the console, PC, Mac, and handheld.
 That is still very true even with the launch of new consoles.”

 “Developers have changed how they’re developing their apps to account for this new usage,” Ghodrati said.
 “People have also realized that they should be spending money where they are spending time, which is increasingly on mobile.”